 Sandy Hook Promise mobilized supporters to call upon the Texas Education Agency to issue rules clarifying the new law.
 Because of our Texas allies and champions, not only will active shooter drills and active shooter simulations be clearly defined as two different things, simulations will also be optional.
 This is an important victory in the journey to keep kids safe.

 Advocates in Massachusetts continue to find ways to make students safer.
 The SAVE Students Act has been introduced in the House and Senate and continues to be considered in conversations around youth mental health and safety.
 This year, it made a big step forward and was passed by the Massachusetts Senate.
 We hope to see its passage in the House of Representatives soon.

 When mass shootings happen, lawmakers at the state and federal level often look to Sandy Hook Promise for solutions and paths forward.
 In the wake of the Oxford school shooting in Michigan, Sandy Hook Promise Action Fund worked closely with key elected officials as they sought solutions to prevent further school violence.
 Immediately after the Uvalde, TX shooting at Robb Elementary, Sandy Hook Promise Action Fund met with legislators on both sides of the aisle to begin crafting bipartisan solutions to reduce gun violence.

 How You Can Help Pass Kid-Partisan Policies

 Our policy team will continue working alongside our national network of grassroots supporters to fight for meaningful change.
 Each success moves us forward to a day where children can live without fear.
-Kids should be able to be kids when going to school, playground or local grocery store.
-And every defeat strengthens our resolve to work harder.
+Kids should be able to be kids when going to their school, playground or local grocery store.
+And every setback strengthens our resolve to work harder.